Jean-LouisH/Omnific/README.md

 **This project is still a work in progress**

 [Lilliputian](https://github.com/Jean-LouisH/Lilliputian) is **a tiny 2D game engine library** in which a complete engine link library is provided for the user to create small 2D games.
-This is achieved by defining scene trees with YAML files and writing C++ game scripts with a `Lilliputian::ScriptingAPI` object.
+This is achieved by defining scene trees with YAML files and writing C++ game scripts with a `Lilliputian::ScriptingAPIs` object.

 It is named after the tiny inhabitants of the fictional Lilliput island that appears in Jonathan Swift's 1726 novel "Guilliver's Travels."
 This reflects the objective of keeping the engine as small as necessary.